 Website Filters are used to allow you to set up a list of allowed Web sites that can be used by multiple users through the network.
 To use this feature select to Allow or Deny, enter the domain or website and click Add, and then click Save Settings.
-You must also select Apply Web Filter under the Access Control section (page 40).
+You must also select Apply Web Filter under the Access Control section (page 41).

-Configure Website Select Deny or Allow computers access to Filter Below: only these sites.
+Configure Select Deny or Allow computers access to only Website Filter these sites.